 Computer Fundamentals

-The ECM/PCM will have a Keep Alive Memory (KAM) that should have a B+ at all times.
-With the ignition in the Start or Run position, at least one, possibly two terminals should have battery/charging voltage for proper ECM/PCM operation.
-The following pictures are demonstrating these voltages.
+The ECM/PCM will have a Keep Alive Memory (KAM) that should always be B+.
+With the ignition in the Start or Run position, at least one, possibly two terminals, should have battery/charging voltage for proper ECM/PCM operation.
+The following pictures demonstrate these voltages.
 Note that the 11.82-volt key-on engine-off is lower than normal, so don't overlook a potential battery problem.

 The quality of the connections at the battery and any ground point should always be considered.
-The ECM/PCM grounds can be located in a variety of locations.
-They can be affected by corrosion, loose connections, and broken wire strands.
-The problems can lead to an increased voltage drop at these points.
+The ECM/PCM grounds can be located in various locations.
+They can be affected by corrosion, loose connections, and broken wire strands, which can lead to an increased voltage drop at these points.

 Before 1990, a typical ground-to-ground voltage drop could be as high as .100v or 100mV.
 Since then, a typical ground-to-ground voltage drop is .050v or 50mV.
 If a higher-than-normal voltage drops at a ground connection, the ECM/PCM will see a higher-than-normal voltage reading from the affected circuit.